 Each risk on the register is subject to an assessment of both its likelihood (of occurrence) and impact (given occurrence).
-Flood Re monitors changes in its risk profile against a set of Key Risk Indicators (KRIs) and Board-approved risk appetite metrics on an ongoing basis.
+Flood Re monitors changes in its risk profile against a set of Key Risk Indicators (KRIs) and Boardapproved risk appetite metrics on an ongoing basis.
+Recent examples of these elements of the risk management system being used for major strategic decisions and direction include (a) Responding to volatile macro-economic environment (escalating inflation and interest rates), (b) Preparing for the next three-year cycle of RI placement and Scheme parameter setting and (c) Reviewing the short, medium and long term implications of climate change on UK flood risk.